soumyamsharan/100-days-of-code/README.md

 # 100-days-of-code

-Will document the progress that I do in the next 100 days
+Learn C++ and document the progress that I will do in the next 100 days

+The format will be like~

+Day 1/100

+-learned the basic syntax

+-printed Hello, World!

+-----_**soumyam**_